smhaller/ldap-overleaf-sl/README.md

 # By default tries to bind directly with the ldap user - this user has to be in the LDAP GROUP
 # you have to set a group filter a minimal groupfilter would be: '(objectClass=person)'
 LDAP_GROUP_FILTER: '(memberof=GROUPNAME,ou=groups,dc=DOMAIN,dc=TLD)'

+# If user is in ADMIN_GROUP on user creation (first login) isAdmin is set to true.
+# Admin Users can invite external (non ldap) users.
+This feature makes only sense
+# when ALLOW_EMAIL_LOGIN is set to 'true'.
+Additionally adminsy can send
+# system wide messages.
+#LDAP_ADMIN_GROUP_FILTER: '(memberof=cn=ADMINGROUPNAME,ou=groups,dc=DOMAIN,dc=TLD)'
+ALLOW_EMAIL_LOGIN: 'false'

+# All users in the LDAP_GROUP_FILTER are loaded from the ldap server into contacts.
-LDAP_CONTACTS: 'true'
+LDAP_CONTACTS: 'false'
 ```

 ### LDAP Contacts

-If you enable this, then all users in GROUPNAME are loaded from the ldap server into the contacts.
+If you enable this, then all users in LDAP_GROUP_FILTER are loaded from the ldap server into the contacts.
 At the moment this happens every time you click on "Share" within a project.
 The user search happens without bind - so if your LDAP needs a bind you can adapt this in the
-function `getLdapContacts()` in ContactsController.js (lines 82 - 107)
+function `getLdapContacts()` in ContactsController.js (lines 92)
 if you want to enable this function set:
 ```
 LDAP_CONTACTS: 'true'